 AAA Provides Information on Roadside Assistance and Safety Tips

-DEARBORN, Mich., (February 2, 2022) — AAA is bracing for winter weather conditions in the southern half of Michigan.
+DEARBORN, Mich., (February 22, 2023) — AAA is bracing for winter weather conditions throughout the state of Michigan.
 With a wintry blend of snow, ice and blustery winds, The Auto Club Group expects to receive a high number of road service calls for extrications, dead batteries and flat tires.